Lighting expert since 1979

 Emergency lighting: Safety is a major concern in hotel lobbies.
 Questions about emergency lighting and safety protocols in the event of a power outage are common.

-Design and aesthetics: Clients are also naturally interested in how the lighting contributes to the overall design and style of the lobby.
+Design and aesthetics: Clients are naturally also interested in how the lighting contributes to the overall design and style of the lobby.
 They often look for lighting solutions that are both functional and aesthetically pleasing.

 By considering these issues, hoteliers and lighting designers can better respond to clients' needs and interests and create lighting solutions that are both functional and visually appealing.